Lalu Prasad Yadav: 2004–2009: Union Minister of Railways

-In 2009, Yadav's successor Mamata Banerjee and the opposition parties alleged that the so-called turnaround of the Railways during his tenure was merely a result of presenting financial statements differently.
-A 2011 report by the Comptroller and Auditor General (CAG) endorsed this view.
-CAG found that the "surplus" shown on the financial statements during Yadav's tenure covered "cash and investible surplus", which were not included in the "net surplus" figures released by the Railways in the earlier years.
+In 2009, Lalu's successor Mamata Banerjee and the opposition parties alleged that the so-called turnaround of the Railways during his tenure was merely a result of presenting financial statements differently.
+A 2011 report by the CAG endorsed this view.
+CAG found that the "surplus" shown on the financial statements during Lalu's tenure covered "cash and investible surplus", which were not included in the "net surplus" figures released by the Railways in the earlier years.
 The "cash surplus" included the money available for paying dividend, contribution to the Depreciation Reserve Fund used for renewal or replacement of existing assets, and other funds for investment.
 The "investible surplus" included the money allocated for capital expenditure.
 The report concluded that the performance of the Railways actually declined marginally during the last few years of Lalu's tenure.

 2005–2015: Out of power in Bihar and Center

 Bihar Assembly elections were held twice in the year 2005.
-There was a fractured verdict in February 2005 Assembly Election.
+There was a fractured verdict in the February 2005 Assembly election.
 Since no government could be formed in Bihar, fresh elections were held in October–November the same year.
-In November 2005 state elections RJD won 54 seats, less than both Janata Dal United (JDU) and the Bharatiya Janata Party (BJP).
-Nitish Kumar led coalition, consisting of JD(U) and BJP, came to power.
+In the October 2005 state elections RJD won 54 seats, less than JD(U) and BJP coalition led by Nitish Kumar which came to power.
 In the 2010 elections, the RJD tally was reduced to just 22 seats whereas the ruling alliance claimed a record 206 out of the 243 Assembly seats.
-In 2009 general election RJD won 4 seats and provided outside support to Manmohan Singh government.

-In May 2012, Lalu Prasad Yadav envisaged Hamid Ansari, previous vice-president, as a presidential candidate.
-In May 2013, Lalu Yadav tried to rejuvenate the party and fuel the party workers in his Parivartan Rally.
-After the conviction in Fodder Scam on 3 October 2013, Yadav was disqualified from the membership of Lok Sabha.
-In 2014 general election, Lalu Yadav's RJD again won 4 seats.
+In the 2009 general election RJD won 4 seats and provided outside support to Manmohan Singh government.
+In May 2012, Lalu Prasad envisaged Hamid Ansari, previous Vice President, as a presidential candidate.
+In May 2013, Lalu tried to rejuvenate the party and fuel the party workers in his Parivartan Rally.
+After the conviction in Fodder Scam on 3 October 2013, Lalu was disqualified from the membership of Lok Sabha.
+In the 2014 general election, Lalu Prasad's RJD again won 4 seats.

 2015–current: Grand Alliance

-In the 2015 Bihar Legislative Assembly election, Lalu Yadav's RJD became the largest party with a total of 81 seats.
-He along with his partner Nitish Kumar of JD(U) had the absolute majority to form a government in Bihar.
-This was cited as a major comeback for the RJD and for Lalu Yadav on the political stage of Bihar after a gap of 10 years.
+In the 2015 Bihar Assembly elections, Lalu Prasad's RJD became the largest party with a total of 81 seats.
+He along with his partner Nitish Kumar of the JD(U) gained absolute majority to form a government in Bihar.
+This was cited as a major comeback for the RJD and for Lalu on the political stage of Bihar after a gap of 10 years.
 But that suffocating alliance did not last long as Nitish Kumar dumped and ousted Lalu's party from the power and alliance in July 2017 after the Enforcement Directorate and Central Bureau of Investigation lodged several criminal cases against Lalu's son and Deputy Chief Minister, Tejashwi Yadav.

 Positions held

-Lalu Prasad Yadav has been elected 4 times as MLA and 5 times as Lok Sabha MP.
+Lalu has been elected 4 times as MLA and 5 times as Lok Sabha MP.